ISCHEMIC STROKE / ACUTE THERAPY

 - good collateral circulation correlates with a smaller infarct core and predicts better clinical outcome with reperfusion therapy [Lima, 2010] [Kucinski, 2003] [Bang, 2011]

-- the interval from stroke onset to treatment initiation (OTT) significantly influences the outcome
+- the interval from stroke onset to treatment initiation (OTT) has a significant impact on outcome

-- the earlier tPA is administered, the greater the benefit, especially when started within 90 min
+- administering tPA earlier offers greater benefits, especially when started within 90 minutes

-- the chance for a good outcome is twice as high if treatment starts within 90 minutes (OR 2.8) compared to initiation beyond 181 minutes (OR 1.4); hence the slogan “time is brain” [Hacke, 2004]
+- the chance for a favorable outcome is twice as high if treatment is started within 90 minutes (OR 2.8) compared to treatment started after 181 minutes (OR 1.4); hence the slogan “time is brain” [Hacke, 2004]

-- data from the IMS 3 trial suggest that each 30-minute delay reduces the chance of a good outcome by 10%
+- data from the IMS 3 trial suggest that each 30-minute delay reduces the chance of a favorable outcome by 10%

-- at the same time, the earlier tPA is administered, the greater the chance of recanalization (the composition of the thrombus and its “resistance” to tPA change in the first few hours)
+- simultaneously, initiating thrombolysis earlier also increases the chances of recanalization, as the composition of the thrombus and its ‘resistance’ to tPA change in the first few hours

-- for this reason, it is necessary to reduce transport times and Door-To-Needle Time (DTN time)
+- therefore, it is necessary to reduce transport times and Door-To-Needle Time (DTN time)

-- the above also applies to mechanical thrombectomy → start ASAP!
+- the same principles apply to mechanical thrombectomy → start ASAP!

 - extensive early ischemic changes indicate a severe stroke

-- ASPECT score correlates with the baseline NIHSS value and allows prediction of outcome and risk of symptomatic hemorrhage
+- ASPECT score correlates with the baseline NIHSS value and can predict both the outcome and the risk of symptomatic hemorrhage

 - a score of ≤ 6 is associated with a worse outcome

-- conversely, a score of ≥ 7 predicts a good response to reperfusion therapy (up to 3 times greater chance of achieving independence compared to a score of ≤ 6) [Hill, 2003]
+- conversely, a score of ≥ 7 predicts a favorable response to reperfusion therapy (up to a 3-fold chance of achieving independence compared with a score of ≤ 6) [Hill, 2003]

 - a score of ≤ 6 is associated with a worse outcome